primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-windows/create-a-c-plus-console-app-in-visual-studio.md

 5. In Visual Studio, select `Build | Configuration Manager` from the menu, then select the `x64` platform to the solution platforms.

-6. In Visual Studio, select `Project | simple-converter Properties` from the menu, then `C++ | General`, then add `./avblocks/include` to `Additional Include Directories`.
+6. In Visual Studio, select `Project | enum-devices Properties` from the menu, then `C++ | General`, then add `./primoburner/include` to `Additional Include Directories`.

 7. Build the project (Ctrl + Shift + B).

-8. Copy the file `AVBlocks64.dll` from `avblocks/lib/x64` to `x64/Debug`.
+8. Copy the file `PrimoBurner64.dll` from `primoburner/lib/x64` to `x64/Debug`.

-## Run the application

-1. Download the `Wildlife.wmv` HD movie from the [Internet Archive](https://archive.org/download/WildlifeHd/Wildlife.wmv) and save it in the Visual Studio solution directory (next to the  `simple-converter.sln` solution file).

-2. Run the application in Visual Studio.
-Wait a few seconds for the Transcoder to finish.
-The converted file `Wildlife.mp4` will be in the solution directory.
+9. Run the application in Visual Studio.
+You should see a list of all CD / DVD / BD devices that are connected to the system.

 ## Troubleshooting

-* You may get `The program can't start because AVBlocks64.dll is missing from your computer.
+* You may get `The program can't start because PrimoBurner64.dll is missing from your computer.
 Try reinstalling the program to fix this problem.` or a similar message.
-To fix that, copy the file `AVBlocks64.dll` from `avblocks/lib/x64` to `x64/Debug`.
+To fix that, copy the file `PrimoBurner64.dll` from `primoburner/lib/x64` to `x64/Debug`.

-* `transcoder->open()` may fail if there is already a file `Wildlife.mp4` in the project directory.
-Delete `Wildlife.mp4` to solve that.